 To test our hypotheses, we first check whether enfranchisement is merely a proxy for the changed landscape in municipal representation or, put differently, if the impact of democratization on electrification is channeled via municipal representation of the ANC.
 We augment our model with the ANC seat share variable, which has a correlation of .49 with our measure of enfranchisement.
-Column 1 of table 4 shows that the ANC's seat share had no direct effect on electrification, while the coefficient on Enfranchised remains positive and statically significant.
-This suggests that the latter is not merely a proxy for ANC representation.
-Only when we exclude Enfranchised is the effect of ANC representation statistically significant (col. 2).
-We also find no evidence of a direct effect of ANC seat share in either Eskom (col. 3) or municipal distribution (col. 4) areas.18 This evidence is compatible with hypothesis 2b (converging parties) and suggests that we should reject hypothesis 2a (programmatic parties).
+Column (1) of Table 4 shows that the ANC's seat share had no direct effect on electrification, while the coefficient on Enfranchised remains positive and statically significant.
+This suggests the latter is not merely a proxy for ANC representation.
+Only when we exclude Enfranchised is the effect of ANC representation statistically significant (column 2).
+We also find no evidence of a direct effect of ANC seat share in either Eskom (column 3) or municipal distribution (column 4) areas.19 This evidence is compatible with Hypothesis 2b (converging parties) and suggests that we should reject Hypothesis 2a (programmatic parties).

 If not via municipal representation, another possibility is that the impact of enfranchisement itself differed as a function of ANC strength.
 To test this, we augment our model with an interaction between Enfranchised and ANC seat share.
-We report results for the full sample (col. 5) and separately for municipalities supplied by Eskom (col. 6) and municipal distributors (col. 7).19 The coefficient on the interaction term is positive and significant only in the full sample and the Eskom subsample.
+We report results for the full sample (column 5) and separately for municipalities supplied by Eskom (column 6) and municipal distributors (column 7).20 The coefficient on the interaction term is positive and significant only in the full sample and the Eskom subsample.
 The magnitude of the coefficient is larger in the latter case.
-In sum, we find support for hypothesis 3 (core constituencies).
+In sum, we find support for Hypothesis 3 (core constituencies).